MrTiNnN/Tues-Adventure/README.md

 1. Navigate to the frontend folder by running `cd ../`, if your in the head backend folder and then `cd frontend`
 2. Install the all frontend dependencies using npm: `npm install`.
 3. Run the server: `npm run dev`.

+*Note: to access the add adventure form you have to be an admin (you account must have a role of '2').